The lookout tower at Two Lovers Point

 Teeing off at one of the seven golf courses on Guam

-A boy riding a carabao (water buffalo) at sunset
+Riding a carabao (water buffalo)

 Aerial shot of Tumon Bay, Guam’s main tourist district